deanward81/bakedbean.org.uk/content/posts/2018-11-nfig-and-netcore.md

 ---
 Over the past few weeks we've been busy laying the groundwork needed to support migrating Stack Overflow to [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-2.1).

-Our roadmap for the migration extends out to next year, but we've been tackling a lot of pre-requisites:
+Our roadmap for the migration extends out to later this year, but we've been tackling a lot of pre-requisites:

 <!--more-->